ntustison/ANTsXMouseBrainMapping/Manuscript/results.md

 selecting the target image space for a particular specimen (e.g., T2-weighted MRI), this can be performed with a rigid transform registration call using ``ants.registration(...)``.
-It should be noted that for most applications, the general hueristic of $\approx 10$ randomly sampled specimens is sufficient for a satisfactory template.
+It should be noted that for most applications, the general heuristic of $\approx 10$ randomly sampled specimens is sufficient for a satisfactory template.

 In the case of the DevCCF, bias correction was employed in generating the